kocurvik/DeepAFMReconstruction/README.md

 # Deep Learning from Synthetic Data for Atomic Force Microscopy Image Reconstruction

 This is code for the paper submitted to the journal Ultramicroscopy.
-The pre-print is available at: TBA.

 ## Setup